Easy Lover

-"Easy Lover" is a song performed by Philip Bailey of Earth, Wind & Fire and Phil Collins of Genesis, and jointly written and composed by Bailey, Collins, and Nathan East.
-The song appeared on Bailey's solo album, Chinese Wall.
-Collins has performed the song in his live concerts, and it appears on both his 1990 album, Serious Hits...
-Live!, and his 1998 compilation album, ...Hits.
-It is Bailey's only US Top 40 hit as a solo artist.
+"Easy Lover" is a song performed by Philip Bailey of Earth, Wind & Fire and Phil Collins of the band Genesis, jointly written and composed by Bailey, Collins, and Nathan East.
+The song first appeared on Bailey's 1984 solo album, Chinese Wall.
+Collins has performed the song in his live concerts, and it appears on his 1990 album, Serious Hits...
+Live! (with Fred White and Arnold McCuller both sharing to perform Bailey's original part), his 1998 compilation album, ...Hits, and his 2016 career-spanning compilation The Singles.
+It is Bailey's only US top 40 hit as a solo artist.

 The song was a No. 1 hit in several countries, including Canada, the Netherlands, Ireland, and the United Kingdom.
-In the U.S., it spent 23 weeks on the Billboard Hot 100 chart, including 7 weeks in the Top 10, and peaked at No. 2 the weeks of 2 February 1985 and 9 February 1985, behind the chart-topping "I Want to Know What Love Is" by Foreigner.
-In the UK Singles Chart, it reached No. 1, staying there for four weeks.
+In the U.S., it spent 23 weeks on the Billboard Hot 100 chart, including 7 weeks in the top 10, and peaked at No. 2 during the weeks of 2 February 1985 and 9 February 1985, behind "I Want to Know What Love Is" by Foreigner.
+On the UK Singles Chart, it reached No. 1, staying there for four weeks.
 The single sold over a million copies in the U.S. and was certified gold, as the RIAA requirement for a platinum single disc was not lowered to one million units until 1989.
 In addition, "Easy Lover" has been certified platinum by the British Phonographic Industry (BPI) and Music Canada.
+Despite Collins' popularity in Australia, its lowly position on that country's chart was because of a record company dispute.